RamonMeffert/elm-gossip/README.md

 The project is a tool to visualise and manipulate gossip protocols.
 It allows you to work on gossip graphs using an easy-to-use interface directly on the web.

+## Usage

+The most recent version of the project can be found on [GitHub pages](https://ramonmeffert.github.io/tools-for-gossip).
+This version is regularly updated when changes are made to the project.
+If you want to build and run the project yourself, please refer to the information below.

 ## Features

 - Visualise gossip graphs